-- · preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - · salaries and other personnel-related expenses.
+- preclinical testing, - clinical trials, - clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.

-Research and development expenses decreased to \$9.9 million from \$12.9 million in the three months ended March 31, 2007 and 2006, respectively.
-The decrease was primarily due to decreases in development activities for our abuse-resistant drug candidates.
-Research and development expenses included \$0.7 million and \$1.0 million of non-cash stock related compensation costs in the first quarters of 2007 and 2006, respectively.
+Research and development expenses increased to \$11.0 million from \$10.2 million in the three months ended June 30, 2007 and 2006, respectively, and decreased to \$20.9 million from \$23.0 million in the six months ended June 30, 2007 and 2006, respectively.
+These fluctuations were primarily due to the timing of development activities for our abuse-resistant drug candidates.
+Research and development expenses included non-cash stock related compensation costs of \$0.8 million in the three months ended June 30, 2007 and \$1.5 million and \$1.8 million in the six months ended June 30, 2007 and 2006, respectively.

 We expect research and development expenses to increase over the next several years as we expand our development efforts.
-We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including our Phase III clinical trial of Remoxy, and current and potential clinical trials for our other abuse resistant drug candidates.
+We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including our Phase III clinical trial of Remoxy, and current and potential clinical trials for our other abuse resistant opioid drug candidates.
 King is obligated to reimburse development expenses for Remoxy and other abuse resistant drug candidates pursuant to our collaboration with King.
-Also, we expect to continue other development efforts on our drug candidates.
+Also, we expect to continue development efforts on our other drug candidates.
 The increase in research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.